-With Sugar Awareness Week fast approaching on 8th to 14th November 2021, here's some top tips for cutting down your intake.
+With Sugar Awareness Week fast approaching on 14th - 20th November 2022, here's some top tips for cutting down your intake.

 Dr Michael Mosley is a health writer, former medical doctor and founder of The Fast 800.
 He shares the reasons behind sugar's addictive nature.

 'From the first bite, consuming sugary food triggers a cascade of neural events that leads to a powerful urge to keep eating,' he says.

 'Within the midbrain, pathways release dopamine, driving sugar addiction by rewarding and reinforcing consumption.
 Studies have shown that the neural chains transmitting pleasure from eating sugar are very similar to those activated by cocaine and heroin.